Time Machine (Joe Satriani album): Disc two

 This show originally aired on the King Biscuit Flower Hour radio show on July 31, 1988.
-Three songs (Ice 9, Memories and Hordes of Locusts) were also used on the Dreaming No. 11 EP.
+Three songs (Ice 9, Memories and Hordes of Locusts) were also used on the Dreaming #11 EP.

-According to a 2014 interview with Joe for MusicRadar.com, the Roseland Ballroom show in New York (December 5, 1992) was also recorded for this album but wasn't used.
+According to a 2014 interview with Joe for MusicRadar.com, the Roseland Ballroom show in New York City (December 5, 1992) was also recorded for this album but wasn't used.

-The Hammersmith Apollo show was recorded for and broadcast by BBC Radio 1 on May 1, 1993 and repeated on October 23, 1993 (both times at 19:30).
+The Hammersmith Apollo show was recorded for and broadcast by BBC Radio 1 on May 1, 1993, and repeated on October 23, 1993 (both times at 19:30).
 It was produced by Jeff Griffin and recorded by Mike Robinson.

 Critical reception

 Phil Carter at AllMusic gave Time Machine 4.5 stars out of five, calling it "an excellent double-CD set providing something for just about everyone who's interested in Joe Satriani's music" and that "this set of recordings makes an excellent starting point for new fans and will give longtime fans something new as well."